ankitects/anki-manual/src/deck-options.md

 logs typically won't be missing unless you explicitly deleted them to free up space, most users will not need to adjust this.

-This option was called "SM-2 retention" before Anki 24.04.
+This setting was called "SM-2 retention" before Anki 24.04.

 **FSRS parameters**